Kick off the new tax year with 50% off our Ltd company accountancy packages!

 Capital Gains Tax comes into play when you make a profit from selling something you own.
 The important point to remember is that the tax is calculated on the profit you make, and not the amount you sold it for.
 As the name suggests, it’s all about the gain!

 Capital Gains Tax also applies to assets received as gifts from other people (though not usually your spouse or civil partner).
 A valuation needs to be made of how much the asset is valued at when gifted, and if a capital gain arises when you dispose of the asset, tax is applied.
 There is tax relief available for gifts, so please speak with an accountant for more advice.

 If you inherit an asset then you won’t have to pay Capital Gains Tax until you sell it – at which point you will need to know how much it was valued at the time you inherited so that you can calculate and if necessary report the gain on your tax return.
 It can be a good idea to keep a record of these assets so that if you ever do decide to sell, you’ll have the necessary information to hand.
 This might also be useful in case you need to let your insurers know if an asset you inherit is particularly valuable.

-If you don’t already complete a Self Assessment you will need to register with HMRC by 5th October following the tax year in question to enable you to complete one.
+If you don’t already complete a Self Assessment you will need to register with HMRC by 5th October following the end of the tax year in question to enable you to submit one.

 The tax rate you pay depends on the total amount of your taxable income and your marginal rate of personal tax, so you need to work this out first.
 The following Capital Gains Tax rates apply for the tax years 2020/21 and 2019/20: